codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 In this case, after completing the installation, manually configure the cluster's routing service, and create and register Git integrations.
 See _Cluster routing service_ in [Post-installation configuration](#post-installation-configuration).

 **Shared configuration repository**
-The Git repository per runtime account with shared configuration manifests.
+The Git repository per runtime account with shared configuration manifests and resources.
 * CLI wizard and Silent install: Add the `--shared-config-repo` flag and define the path to the shared repo.

 **Insecure flag**
 For _on-premises installations_, if the Ingress controller does not have a valid SSL certificate, to continue with the installation, add the `--insecure` flag to the installation command.

 **Enable Git providers**
-Optional; required for GitLab and Bitbucket.
+Optional; required for GitLab and Bitbucket Git providers.
 Enable GitLab or Bitbucket as the Git provider for the runtime and for the account.
->The Git provider defined for the first runtime must be used for all the runtimes in the same account.
+>The Git provider defined for the first runtime in the account must be used for all the runtimes in the same account.

 * CLI wizard and Silent install: Add the `--enable-git-provider` flag.

 **Git provider**
 Optional; required for GitLab and Bitbucket.
 The name of the Git provider to use for the runtime and the account.

 * CLI wizard and Silent install: Add the `--provider` flag, and define the provider name as either `gitlab` or `bitbucket-server`

 **Repository URLs**
-The Git repository to house the installation definitions.
+The Git repository (project in GitLab) that houses the installation definitions.
->For GitLab, the repo must be created prior to the installation.
+>For GitLab, you must create the group with access to the project prior to the installation.

-* CLI wizard: If the repo doesn't exist, for GitHub and Bitbucket, Codefresh creates it during runtime installation.
+* CLI wizard: If the repo doesn't exist, for GitHub, GitLab, Bitbucket, Codefresh creates it during runtime installation.
 * Silent install: Required.
 Add the `--repo` flag.

 **Git user**